 The ACA contains additional provisions as well.

 Not everyone qualifies for an ACA plan.
-In order to qualify you:
+Eligibility requirements include:

 - Must reside in the US